 We believe that securing respondent trust is a cornerstone of delivering reliable and trustworthy research insights.
 So, this paper explores the essential elements of trust, how to establish trust with respondents and panellists – as well as motivate ongoing engagement – and consider what is important when building long-term trust and advocacy in market research.

 We share the experiences of Ipsos panelists and bring in knowledge and experience from across our Corporate Reputation, Brand Health Tracking and Social Intelligence Analytics capabilities to gather the wider view on trust.

 - A public presence (gained through participation in global and local polling, for example) provides a sense of familiarity and a base level of trust for potential participants.

 - Continued commitment to participant data security across all modes of data collection.

 - Reinforce the sense that each participant’s opinion is important and that, through their involvement in market research, they are participating in something bigger.

-- As the market research industry continues to evolve, offering panellists the opportunity to participate in a variety of research activities that can build and sustain their interest.
+- As the market research industry continues to evolve, offering panelists the opportunity to participate in a variety of research activities can build and sustain their interest.

 Our Hybrid World: Technology’s role in supporting a balanced lifestyle [Webinar recording]

 Join us for a complimentary webinar as we share new insights from Ipsos’ U.S. syndicated online community addressing how consumers are navigating through a hybrid existence and the role brands can play in supporting evolving consumer needs now and in the future.